How to Prepare for EOFY

 What’s next?

-As we enter the new financial year, here’s a quick note on the upcoming changes to superannuation contributions.
-The Superannuation Guarantee Contribution (SG) percentage will increase to 11.5%, effective for all pay runs with a date paid on or after 1 July 2024.
-The maximum quarterly contribution base will also increase to $65,070 Employment Hero Payroll will automatically apply these increases, except when businesses have opted out of automatic super updates.
-Employment Hero HR admins will need to import the SG changes, view our step-by-step guide.
+The Superannuation Guarantee Contribution (SG) percentage will increase to 12%, effective for all pay runs with a date paid on or after 1 July 2025.
+The maximum quarterly contribution base will also change to $62,500.

 Dreading this time of year?
 Leave it to our team of payroll experts to help manage your entire payroll end-to-end.

-With Employment Hero Managed Payroll, you’ll have one all-inclusive fee with no hidden costs, locally processed payruns with local support, all managed end-to-end through the Employment Hero payroll platform.
+With our managed payroll service, you’ll have one all-inclusive fee with no hidden costs, locally processed payruns with local support, all managed end-to-end through the Employment Hero payroll platform.
 You’ll also have a dedicated payroll partner who will own the payroll processing outcomes for your business.
 They’re also backed by a team of human resource, legal and HR software experts to ensure that important legislative and best practice changes are always adhered to.

 Related Resources